labuzzetta/swim/README.md

 # SWIM (Surface Water IMputation) Classification Framework

 This repository contains code, examples, and validation data to reproduce the findings of the paper by Labuzzetta et al. (2021) "A submonthly surface water classification framework via gap-fill imputation and random forest classifiers of Landsat imagery."
-Most importantly, the `framework` directory contains the code necessary to download and process data for your own region of interest if you would like to use the SWIM framework for your own work.
+Most importantly, the `framework` directory contains the code necessary to download and process data for your own regions of interest.
+Have fun using SWIM for your own studies!

 ### How to navigate this repository:

 1. In the `framework` directory, see the README file to learn "How to SWIM"

-2. In the `case_studies` directory, find the data and scripts for the Colorado River, Devil's Lake, and New Orleans case studies presented in Labuzetta et al. (2021).
+2. In the `case_studies` directory, find the data and scripts for the Colorado River, Devil's Lake, and New Orleans case studies presented in Labuzetta et al. (2021)

-3. In the `validation` directory, find the Google Earth Engine script and validation geometries for the validation study presented in Labuzzetta et al. (2021).
+3. In the `validation` directory, find the Google Earth Engine script and validation geometries for the validation study presented in Labuzzetta et al. (2021)

 ### Version Release History: